zama-ai/tfhe-rs/tfhe/docs/fundamentals/compute.md

 # Compute on encrypted data

-Computations on encrypted data should be as easy to write as normal Rust, thanks to the usage of operator overloading.
+This document describes how to perform computation on encrypted data.

+With **TFHE-rs,** the program can be as straightforward as conventional Rust coding by using operator overloading.

-In the following example, the full encryption, computation with Rust's built-in operators and decryption flow is described:
+The following example illustrates the complete process of encryption, computation using Rust’s built-in operators, and decryption:

 ```rust
 use tfhe::prelude::*;